 Less than a decade after the creation of Visa, a few banks got together to launch a competing network, which would eventually be known as MasterCard.

-The year is 1965 and BankAmericard (the predecessor to Visa) had become a success.
-They had millions of accounts in California and had begun licensing the program elsewhere.
+The year is 1965 and BankAmericard (the predecessor organization to what is now Visa) had become a success.
+Their member banks had issued millions of BankAmericard in California and had begun licensing the program elsewhere.

-Meanwhile over in Kentucky, a threat is looming on the horizon.
+Meanwhile, over in Kentucky, a competing organization was forming on the horizon.
 Entrepreneurs Raymond Tanenhaus and Stanley Benovitz had created similar system and sold it to United California Bank in 1966.

-That same year, the bank teamed up with several others; Crocker National Bank (of CA), Wells Fargo, and Bank of California.
+That same year, the bank teamed up with several California banking organizations: Crocker National Bank (of CA), Wells Fargo, and Bank of California.
 Together they launched the Interbank Card Association (ICA).

 ICA offered reciprocal acceptance of credit cards among the participating banks.
 For example, Bank of California would accept card transactions on behalf of Wells Fargo and vice-versa.